Active Learning Through a Covering Lens

-If we are not supplied with the data distribution, we can use the \emph{empirical distribution} $\Tilde{P}(A)=\frac1n\sum_{i=1}^n \charac{x_i\in A}$ to approximate it.
-This gives us the following result: \begin{proposition} When $P$ is the empirical distribution $\Tilde{P}$, the \pcov\ objective function is equivalent to the \maxcov\ objective, with $\{B_\delta(x_i)\cap X\}_{i=1}^n$ as the collection of subsets. \end{proposition} \begin{proof} Given a labeled set $L=\{x_i\}_{i=1}^b$, we show equality of objectives up to constant $\frac1{|X|}$
+When employing \pcov, the second practical problem concerns the data distribution, which is hardly ever known apriori.
+In fact, even when known, the subsequent probabilistic computations are often intractable and hard to approximate.
+Instead, we may use the \emph{empirical distribution} $\Tilde{P}(A)=\frac1m\sum_{i=1}^m \charac{x_i\in A}$ as an approximation, which gives us the following useful result: \begin{proposition} When $P$ is the empirical distribution $\Tilde{P}$, the \pcov\ objective function is equivalent to the \maxcov\ objective, with $\{B_\delta(x_i)\cap X\}_{i=1}^m$ as the collection of subsets. \end{proposition} \begin{proof} Given a labeled set $L=\{x_i\}_{i=1}^b$, we show equality of objectives up to constant $\frac1{|X|}$

 \end{proof}